Full and open registers

 The open register leaves out the names and addresses of those electors who have requested on their applications to register that their names be excluded from this version.

 This version of the register can legally be sold to anyone and used for any purpose, including direct marketing.
-If you do not want your details sold on to anyone else, you should tick the opt-out box on the registeration form.
+If you do not want your details sold on to anyone else, you should tick the opt-out box on the registration form.

 - On the annual registration form, by clearly ticking the appropriate column every year; or